-2150, 2160, 2170, 2180 Dunwin Drive, Mississauga, ON BOMA BESt Level 2
+2150-2180 Dunwin Drive, Mississauga, ON BOMA BESt Silver

-2150-2180 Dunwin Drive is comprised of high quality flex-office/industrial properties constructed between 1986 and 1988.
+2150-2180 Dunwin Drive is comprised of high quality flex-office/industrial properties constructed in 1988.
 The properties are in close proximity to the Queen Elizabeth Way and Highway 403, as well as the Lester B. Pearson International Airport in Mississauga, part of the GTA.
 The buildings total 76,423 square feet of leasable area.
-Overall occupancy at 2150-2180 Dunwin Drive is 92.0%.
+Overall occupancy at 2150-2180 Dunwin Drive is 100.0%.
 Key tenants are Eclipse Technology Solutions Inc. and Instrumed Surgical.

-2319 Dunwin Drive, Mississauga, ON BOMA BESt Level 2
+2319 Dunwin Drive, Mississauga, ON BOMA BESt Silver

-2319 Dunwin Drive is a high quality flex-office/industrial property constructed between 1986 and 1988.
+2319 Dunwin Drive is a high quality flex-office/industrial property constructed in 1987.
 The property is in close proximity to the Queen Elizabeth Way and Highway 403, as well as the Lester B. Pearson International Airport in Mississauga, part of the GTA.
 2319 Dunwin Drive is comprised of 28,345 square feet of leasable area and is 100.0% occupied.
 Key tenants include Utex Scientific Instruments Inc. and Jagwear of Canada Inc.